Types of Operational Risks

 Other Ways to Manage Operational Risks

 There are some easy, common-sense steps a business can take to try and protect itself from major operational risks.
 Smoke detectors and sprinkler systems have saved countless warehouses and offices, while security cameras can deter burglars and vandals.
-More complex risks, such as supply chain interruptions, require a bit of work.
+More complex risks, such as third-party interruptions, require a bit of work.
 Building a diverse supplier base and keeping an eye on the financial stability of vendors can shore-up a business against disruption.

 Learn more about operational risk management in the articles above.